-Description: In part one (1 of 2) of this polyrhythmic guitar lesson series, acclaimed guitarist Jonathan Kreisberg shows you how to attain rhythmic independence on your instrument.
+In part one (1 of 2) of this polyrhythmic guitar lesson series, acclaimed guitarist Jonathan Kreisberg shows you how to attain rhythmic independence on your instrument.
 Jonathan breaks down syncopation, anticipation, melodic displacement, polyrhythms, groupings and more as he demonstrates how to develop rhythmic freedom in your playing and improvisations.
 If you are a fan of Jonathan Kreisberg and want to take your guitar playing to the next level, this guitar masterclass series is for you.
-NOTE: There is an optional PDF which includes the exercises demonstrated in both videos from this series.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+NOTE: There is a PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version) which includes the onscreen notation.
+You can purchase both videos and the PDF in this series at a discount here!

 Topics Covered: Guitar, Rhythm, Treating the Guitar Like a Drum, Syncopation, Anticipation, Displacement, Polyrhythms, Dotted Quarter Notes, Rhythm Exercises, Improvisation, Playing Over the Bar Line, Grouping Rhythms, 5’s and 7’s, Playing Rhythmically Through Chords, Phrasing, Etc.